Contiguous Boundary Guarding: A Proof of Lemma

-We prove this lemma by contradiction.
-Assume that no optimal solution has a guard at a point of $Q$.
-Let $\Gamma^*$ be an optimal guard set with a maximum lexicographic order of the covering angles of the guards.
 We refer to the boundary rays of a wedge $w(g)$ simply by the {\em rays} of $w(g)$.
 We say that a ray is {\em bounded} by a reflex vertex if the ray passes through a reflex vertex.
 By Lemma~\ref{on-ray-lemma}, for each $g\in \Gamma^*$, each ray of $w(g)$ is bounded by some reflex vertex.